LangStream/documentation/installation/langstream-cli.md

 Use [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

-Alternatevely, you can run the `.bat` file present inside the CLI tarball.
+Alternatively, you can run the `.bat` file present inside the CLI tarball.
 You can download the tarball from [Github Releases](https://github.com/LangStream/langstream/releases)

 {% hint style="info" %}